 (a) a drug to which the Misuse of Drugs Act 1981 applies; and

-(b) a drug listed in the Poisons Act 1964 Schedule 2 or 3; and
+(b) a Schedule 2 poison as defined in the Medicines and Poisons Act 2014 section 3; and

-(c) a substance listed in the Poisons Act 1964 Schedule 4; and
+(c) a Schedule 3 poison as defined in the Medicines and Poisons Act 2014 section 3; and

+(ca) a Schedule 4 poison as defined in the Medicines and Poisons Act 2014 section 3; and

 (d) a drug or substance declared to fall within this definition under regulation 12.

+[Regulation 3 amended in Gazette 17 Jan 2017 p.
+407.]

 4. Application of these regulations

 (1) Subject to subregulation (2), the processes of alcohol or drug testing set out in these regulations are to be carried out on a prison officer or contract prison officer.